ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "Daisy," said Hero.

 ---

+Waking up in Hero's home was a refreshing, almost magical experience.
+Weak winter sun had warmed the wooden floors of the east side of the house, inviting Alex to get out of bed.

+bed

 Alex tried to use some of Hero's fancy ingredients.
 The pasta ended up being too salty.
 The pot lay unwashed in the soapstone sink until he realized that